| name | CNTRLPLANE Jira Conventions |

 - ✅ CNTRLPLANE skill loaded: Applies project-specific conventions

-- ⚙️ Apply CNTRLPLANE defaults:
+- ⚙️ Apply CNTRLPLANE requirements:

 - Epic name field (for epics)